Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at

 \subsection{Overview of the CMS search program}

 The CMS Collaboration has carried out three direct searches targeting extensions of the SM with VLLs in the $\sqrt{s}=13\TeV$ \pp collision data set.
-In the first of these efforts, multilepton final states with electrons and muons were probed using a data set collected during 2016 and 2017, and the first direct constraints were set on doublet models with vector-like tau leptons in the mass range of 120--790\GeV~\cite{Sirunyan:2019ofn}.
-This result has been superseded by a second search targeting both doublet and singlet vector-like tau lepton models, conducted with the larger full Run-2 data set with additional multilepton final states including hadronically decaying tau leptons (\tauh)~\cite{CMS:2022nty}.
+In the first of these efforts, multilepton final states with electrons and muons were probed using a data set collected during 2016 and 2017, and the first direct constraints were set on doublet models with vector-like leptons coupled to third-generation SM leptons in the mass range of 120--790\GeV~\cite{Sirunyan:2019ofn}.
+This result has been superseded by a second search targeting both doublet and singlet models, conducted with the larger full Run 2 data set with additional multilepton final states including hadronically decaying tau leptons (\tauh)~\cite{CMS:2022nty}.
 The third search performed by the CMS Collaboration probes a non-minimal SM extension involving VLLs and other BSM states in the context of the 4321 model in an all-hadronic final state involving multiple jets and hadronically decaying tau leptons~\cite{CMS:2022cpe}.
 The latter two searches are detailed below.